siacus/flourishing-i-challenge/README.md

 * classification of raw tweets
 * construction of statistical indicators and for each step we provide the [scripts](./scripts) in python and R used to perform each of them.
 Please check each individual subfolder.

+## More about this Project

+This repository contain partial results from [The Geography of Human Flourishing Project](https://i-guide.io/spatial-ai-challenge-2024/accepted-abstracts/) analysis for the years 2010-2023 and all scripts and models used.

+This project is one of the 10 national projects awarded within the [Spatial AI-Challange 2024](https://i-guide.io/spatial-ai-challenge-2024/), an international initiative at the crossroads of geospatial science and artificial intelligence.

+## Related Publications

+*